goFrendiAsgard/zaruba/docs/utilities/map/README.md

   zaruba map [command]

 Available Commands:
-  get               Get value from JSON map getKeys           Return JSON string list containing keys of JSON map merge             Merge JSON maps, in case of duplicate keys, the first ocurrance is going to be used rangeKey          Print map keys set               Set map[key] to value toStringMap       Transform to string map toVariedStringMap Transform to string map with various combination (original, kebab-case, camelCase, PascalCase, snake_case, lower case, UPPER CASE, UPPER_SNAKE_CASE, "double quoted", 'single quoted') transformKey      Transform map keys validate          Check whether jsonMap is valid JSON map or not
+  get               Get value from jsonMap at a particular key getKeys           Return a jsonStringList containing all keys in a jsonMap merge             Merge multiple jsonMaps rangeKey          Print jsonMap keys set               Set a value of a jsonMap on a particular key toStringMap       Transform a jsonMap into a jsonStringMap toVariedStringMap Transform a jsonMap into a jsonStringMap, every keys and values are transformed into multiple variations transformKey      Transform map keys validate          Check whether jsonMap is valid JSON map or not